1982 Hama massacre: Background

 The town of Hama in particular was a "stronghold of Islamic conservatism and of the Muslim Brotherhood," and "had long been a redoubtable opponent of the Ba'athist state."
 The first full-scale clash between the two occurred shortly after the 1963 coup, in which the Ba'ath party first gained power in Syria.
 In April 1964, riots broke out in Hama, where Muslim insurgents put up "roadblocks, stockpiled food and weapons, ransacked wine shops."
 After an Ismaili Ba'ath militiaman was killed, riots intensified and rebels attacked "every vestige" of the Ba'ath party in Hama.
 Tanks were brought in to crush the rebellion and 70 members of the Muslim Brotherhood died, with many others wounded or captured, and still more disappearing underground.

 After the clashes in Hama, the situation periodically erupted into clashes between the government and various Islamic sects.
 However, a more serious challenge occurred after the Syrian invasion of Lebanon in 1976.
 In October 1980, Muhammad al-Bayanuni, a respected member of the religious hierarchy of Aleppo, became the Islamic Front's Secretary-General, but its leading light remained 'Adnan Sa'd al-Din, the General Supervisor of the Muslim Brothers.
 The chief ideologue of the Islamic Front was a prominent religious scholar from Hama, Sa'id Hawwa, who along with Sa'd al-Din had been a leader of the northern militants during the mid-1970s.
 Anti-regime activists such as Marwan Hadid and Muhammad al-Hamid were also carefully listened to.

 From 1976 to 1982, Sunni Islamists fought the Ba'ath Party-controlled government of Syria in what has been called a "long campaign of terror".
 In 1979, the Brotherhood undertook guerrilla activities in multiple cities within the country targeting military officers and government officials.
 The resulting government repression included abusive tactics, torture, mass arrests, and a number of selective assassinations, particularly of prominent mosque preachers.
 In July 1980, the ratification of Law No. 49 made membership in the Muslim Brotherhood a capital offence.

 Throughout the first years of the 1980s, the Muslim Brotherhood and various other Islamist factions staged hit-and-run and bomb attacks against the government and its officials, including a nearly successful attempt to assassinate President Hafez al-Assad on 26 June 1980, during an official state reception for the President of Mali.
 When a machine-gun salvo missed him, al-Assad allegedly ran to kick a hand grenade aside, and his bodyguard (who survived and was later promoted to a much higher position) smothered the explosion of another one.
 Surviving with only light injuries, al-Assad's revenge was swift and merciless: only hours later, a large number of imprisoned Islamists (reports say from 600 to 1,000 prisoners) were executed in their cells in Tadmor Prison (near Palmyra) by units loyal to the President's brother, Rifaat al-Assad.

-In an earlier massacre in 1981, over 300 residents of Hama were killed by the Baathist security forces.
+In April 1981, security forces killed 300 people in reprisal after several Alawites were killed in villages near Hama.